SENSEI2684/SENSEI2684/README.md

 Backend Developer
 -----------------

-I am a transmission/network engineer transitioning into a full-time software development career.
+I am a core transmission/network engineer transitioning into a full-time software development career.
 After several years working in one of Myanmar’s largest telecommunications service providers, I realized that my true passion lies in designing systems, building applications, and solving problems through code.

 * 🌍  I'm based in Myanmar, Yangon City
 * ✉️  You can contact me at [akkyaw.dev@gmail.com](mailto:akkyaw.dev@gmail.com)